KBSBAUDRICE/image_manager/README.md

 # Features

-- you can now Drag and drop with left clic of the mouse
+- You can now Drag and drop with left click of the mouse
 - Alt + right clic of the mouse for color picker
 - Shorcut to open and close the docker
 - Change direction of the scroll in the setting